 Lai’s previous research focused on nanoparticle-based delivery of bioactive molecules to mucosal tissues.
 He helped pioneer the development of mucus-penetrating particle technology, a breakthrough that formed the basis of Kala Pharmaceuticals, launched in 2009 based on funding from a syndicate of leading VC firms.
+Kala has since completed multiple successful Phase III clinical trials and filed a New Drug Application with the FDA in early 2018.
+His prior inventions have also been licensed by Graybug Vision.
 Since moving to UNC, he has established a rigorous research program at the interface of engineering, immunology, biophysics and biomaterials.
-His lab recently spun out Mucommune, LLC, a startup focused on harnessing antibody-mucin interactions to prevent or treat infectious diseases at mucosal surfaces.
+His lab has spun out a number of startups.
+This includes Mucommune, LLC, a startup focused on harnessing antibody-mucin interactions to prevent or treat infectious diseases at mucosal surfaces, and AI Tracking Solutions, a startup based on applying machine learning to video microscopy data analysis.
+He has received numerous prestigious awards for his research, including the NSF CAREER Award and the Packard Fellowship in Science and Engineering.

-Lai’s current research interests include mucosal immunology and mucosal barriers to infectious disease, antibody response to synthetic materials, targeted nanoparticle delivery using bispecific fusion proteins and computational modeling of physiological processes.
+Lai’s current research interests span a diverse number of disciplines, include mucosal immunology and mucosal barriers to infectious disease, antibody response to synthetic materials, targeted nanoparticle delivery and viral gene therapy using bispecific antibodies, microbiome engineering, computational modeling and artificial intelligence.
 For more info, please see his lab website.

 Note that the Lai Research Group is actively recruiting highly motivated members at all levels (postdoc, graduate students, undergraduates) from across all disciplines.